AxonIQ/reference-guide/axon-server/administration/admin-configuration/command-line-interface.md

 ## Quick Summary

 A quick summary of the various commands is depicted below.
-Each command has a specific [format](command-line-interface.md#format) to it and also can be [access control](command-line-interface.md#access-control) enabled for security purposes.
+Each command has a specific [format](command-line-interface.md#format) to it and [access control](command-line-interface.md#access-control) can also be enabled on it for security purposes.

 <table>
   <thead>